giacomocerquone/butter_remote.js/README.md

 ```javascript
 popcorntime_remote.filtergenres(["Adventure"]);
 ```
-##### Methods which performs actions and return some data.
+##### Methods which performs actions and return some data.<br>
 Here you have a callback function and the data can be accessed in this way:
 ```javascript
 //This get the current volume in the player
 popcorntime_remote.volume(function(data) {